 Take this room size as a reference point and not an absolute value.

 Well Build Quality

-Companies that create short throw projectors usually put huge work into their build quality.
+Companies that create short-throw projectors usually put huge work into their build quality.
 The ST projectors cost more than a normal projector, and the companies don’t want to upset their users with their buying decision.

-That’s why they work more on the ST projectors than the normal projector.
+That’s why they work more on the ST projectors than on the normal projector.
 They don’t neglect the normal projectors, but they want their ST projectors to be worth each penny.